What IR Experts Are Reading and Where They're Finding Community: A Resource Guide Built from 50+ Interviews

 Introduction

 If you work in Institutional Research or Institutional Effectiveness, you know the drill.
 One minute you're knee-deep in IPEDS submissions, the next you're trying to visualize data for a dean who wants the "story" behind the retention rates, and by lunch, you're troubleshooting a Common Data Set question that somehow turned into a two-hour definitional debate.
+(Those debates are structural: in our whitepaper, 23.5% of institutions reported terminology confusion, with terms like "retention" and "persistence" meaning different things in different contexts.)

 We are the ultimate generalists.
 To do this job well, you have to be part statistician, part policy wonk, part IT specialist, and part fortune teller.
 So, how do you keep up?